ibm-cloud-docs/cloud-databases/reference-monitoring.md

 # Monitoring Integration
 {: #monitoring}

 Monitoring for {{site.data.keyword.databases-for}} deployments is provided through integration with the {{site.data.keyword.cloud}} Monitoring service.
-Your deployments forward information about disk space and memory usage so that you can effectively monitor your disk space and memory usage.
+Your deployments forward information about disk space and memory usage.
+If you have provisioned or scaled your deployment to use dedicated CPU cores, there is also a metric for CPU usage as a percent of total CPU available.
 If your deployment outgrows its allocated resources, you can scale up to keep it running smoothly.

 ## Configuring IBM Cloud Monitoring